≡ Menu

 If you’re considering pursuing a career as an ultrasound tech, the program is rigorous and competitive, but the job can be quite rewarding.
 The field of Sonography is seeing tremendous growth across the country in part because of the relatively high salary and shorter education and training period.
 Most starting positions require just an Associate Degree.
 We will explore these topics further below, as well as connect you with accredited ultrasound technician schools where you can receive the education you need to become a sonographer.

 • Receive Your Credentials.
-Your employer will want you to have your RDMS credential, which is offered by the American Registry for Diagnostic Medical Sonography (ARDMS).
+Your potential employer will want you to have your RDMS credential, which is offered by the American Registry for Diagnostic Medical Sonography (ARDMS).
 If you graduate from a CAAHEP accredited program you will automatically qualify to sit for their exams.

 Connect with Educational Programs near You